Berliet T100

-The Berliet T100 was a truck manufactured by Berliet in the 1950s.
-It was, at the time, the largest truck in the world.
+The Berliet T100 was a special duty truck manufactured by Berliet in the 1950s.
+At the time, it was the largest truck in the world.

 Design

 Three trucks were built with normal control (with the cab behind the front axle); the fourth was built with forward control (cab-over-engine design (and sleeping accommodation)).
 They had 29.6-litre Cummins V12 engines, providing 600 hp-metric and later 700 hp-metric.
 The trucks were intended for off-road use, in the oil and mining industries, in particular petroleum exploration in the Sahara.
 Steering was powered by a separate small Panhard engine.

 The first two trucks were 6x6 flatbeds with gross weights of 103 tonnes; the third was built as a 6x4 dumper truck, for the uranium mine at Bessines-sur-Gartempe; the fourth was another flatbed truck with 102 tonne gross weight, or 190 tonnes as a tractor.
 It was experimentally fitted with a Turbomeca gas turbine in 1962, but fuel consumption was excessive, so the conventional diesel engine was fitted again.